 Why does Thornton need to develop a plan for land outside its city boundaries?

 Because Thornton purchased water and land in Weld and Larimer counties, the NPSP is a roadmap for Thornton to responsibly manage that land once the water is transferred to municipal use.

 The Stewardship Plan is a vision for management and future land use of 18,000 acres--an integral amount of property for the local communities, including Ault, Pierce, Windsor, Severance, Greeley, and Timnath--within the parameters of Thornton's water decree, which includes re-vegetation; dryland farming; and/or suitable non-agricultural uses.

 What does "developing a vision" mean?

 Growth and change are rapidly shaping northeastern Colorado.
-By developing a vision, the region can holistically and collectively guide planning efforts at the community, municipal, county, and regional levels.
+By developing a vision, the region can holistically and collectively guide community, municipal, county, and regional planning efforts.
 By developing that vision, together, growth can reflect what the region imagines their futures to look like.

 How are you going to develop a plan?

-The project approach will focus on a number of activities:
+The project approach will focus on several activities:

 1. Thoughtfully and intentionally engage communities and stakeholders throughout the project;